top of page

-Most poriyals are lightly spiced and highlight the vegetable, check out this wonderful South Indian cabbage poriyal, with peas on this site.
+Most poriyals are lightly spiced and highlight the vegetable.
+Check out this wonderful South Indian cabbage poriyal with peas on this site.
 However, the version from Tamil Nadu flips that concept around.
-This poriyal bursts with flavors.
-The spice mix that heavily coats the beans is fiery, tart, and earthy, it is a spice paste I can use on almost anything.
-Although the original recipe is made with beans, you can substitute almost any vegetable here, cabbage, eggplants, yams, plantains or anything else.
-This is a versatile spice mix and will compliment any thing it is served with.
+This poriyal bursts with flavours.
+The spice mix that heavily coats the beans is fiery, tart, and earthy.
+It is a spice paste I can use on almost anything.
+Although the original recipe is made with beans, you can substitute almost any vegetable here: cabbage, eggplants, yams, plantains, or anything else.
+This is a versatile spice mix that will complement anything it is served with.
 I served this dish as a side with both chapattis and rice.
-This is another wonderful cookbook from Chandra Padmanabhan.
-The recipes focused on the vegetable and curry dishes that are famous in the Southern Indian.
-Lots of flavors, and lots of traditions with this cookbook make essential on most bookshelves.
-I highly recommend this cookbook, and all her other cookbooks, for those who would like an in-depth recipe catalog of vegetarian and vegan dishes from South India.
+Southern Flavours is another cookbook from Chandra Padmanabhan that I adore.
+The recipes are varied across the southern states of India, and each recipe turns out very well.
+The recipes, like this one, are authentic and wonderfully flavoured.
+This cookbook is for those who want to go beyond the ordinary and enjoy very localized cuisines from the South.

 Ingredients: